-No, as per rules extending your stay in Germany is not possible on a job seeker visa.
+No, as per the rules extending your stay in Germany is not possible on a job seeker visa.
 Once your job seeker visa expires, you must either leave Germany or apply for a different type of visa.
-But there are 2 options worth to try to extend the visa, find more details here
+But there are 2 options worth trying to extend the visa, find more details here

 14. How much money do I need to have in my bank account to apply for a job seeker visa?